peterjcaulfield/raiden/README.md

 [![Build Status](https://api.travis-ci.org/peterjcaulfield/raiden.svg)](http://travis-ci.org/peterjcaulfield/raiden)

 `raiden` is a CLI built on top of the node [request](https://github.com/request/request/blob/master/README.md) module and is designed for interacting with web API's.
-With some simple configs, `raiden` will allow you to execute http requests without the overhead of jumping into a browser or fiddling with `curl`.
+With some simple configs `raiden` allows you to execute http requests without the overhead of jumping into a browser or fiddling with `curl`.

 ## Why